michaelelim/portfolio-gatsby/src/pages/about.md

 ![Me and the kids at the beach](../images/mewkids.jpg)

-I understand that in order to make strides in my career, I must constantly learning, because there will always be a new technology, skill or technique.
+I understand that in order to make strides in my career, I must constantly learn, because there will always be a new technology, skill or technique.
 If you aren't learning, you may be left behind.

 Thus, in addition to having a portfolio that you are currently reading, I made this version specifically to learn the basics of Gatsby.